Tyeia/wfbinder/content/1 - Awakening/Quests/2 - Vor's Prize.md

 In the end, the Tenno successfully disables the Ascaris device, freeing them from Vor's control.
 However, the device has an anti-tampering failsafe that will cause it to detonate if it is not disarmed.
 They then seek to assassinate the captain, defeating him on a mining asteroid off Earth's orbit, ultimately disarming the Ascaris device.

-The [[Lotus]] counts on the Tenno to travel across the [Star Chart](https://wiki.warframe.com/w/Star_Chart "Star Chart") to bring balance to the Origin System from the dominating forces of the Grineer and Corpus factions.
+The [[1 - Awakening/Important Characters/Lotus|Lotus]] counts on the Tenno to travel across the [Star Chart](https://wiki.warframe.com/w/Star_Chart "Star Chart") to bring balance to the Origin System from the dominating forces of the Grineer and Corpus factions.